xurxodev/Movies-Android-Kata/README.md

     1. Configure dagger
     2. Identify singleton dependencies.
     3. Create module/s, component/s, custom application, set targets where inject dependencies
+    4. Execute the app and verify that all is right

 ## Documentation